supertestnet/epic_poetry_club/_posts/2026-07-05-timeline-of-great-english-epics.md

 ## 1500s
 - The Iliad by George Chapman
 - The Odyssey by George Chapman
+- Hero and Leander by Christopher Marlowe and George Chapman
 - The Actes of the Apostles by Christopher Tye
 - The Metamorphoses by Arthur Golding
 - Albion's England by William Warner